 Impacts of climate change on District resources and infrastructure was identified as a priority issue during development of this Plan.
 While extensive work continues at scales much larger than the District to predict how climate will continue to change and identify potential impacts, work remains to downscale that work to develop actionable strategies for the District.
-No later than 2022, the District will complete a Climate Adaptation Plan to guide District efforts to increase resiliency of District resources and infrastructure.
-This planning effort will include scenario modeling to identify impacts from predicted increases in extreme temperature and precipitation events.
 In 2017, SWWD engaged its communities and citizens to develop a Climate Resiliency Plan.
 That plan establishes resiliency priorities and identifies actions and strategies to build resiliency of District resources.